Basic Instinct 2: Critical response

-On Rotten Tomatoes, the film has an approval rating of 6% based on 156 reviews, with average rating of 3.02/10.
-The site's critical consensus reads, "Unable to match the suspense and titilation of its predecessor, Basic Instinct 2 boasts a plot so ludicrous and predictable it borders on so-bad-it's-good."
-On Metacritic, the film has a score of 26 out of 100 based on 33 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 BBC film critic Mark Kermode was one of the few critics to give it a positive review.
 Roger Ebert gave the film 1.5 stars out of a possible 4, calling it "godawful," but not boring.
 He said, "The Catherine Tramell role cannot be played well, but Sharon Stone can play it badly better than any other actress alive."

 At the 27th Golden Raspberry Awards, the film (dubbed by the ceremony as "Basically, It Stinks, Too") won four Razzies for Worst Picture, Worst Actress (Sharon Stone), Worst Prequel or Sequel, and Worst Screenplay (Leora Barish and Henry Bean).
 It also earned nominations for Worst Director (Michael Caton-Jones), Worst Supporting Actor (David Thewlis), and Worst Screen Couple (Sharon Stone's lopsided breasts).
 The film also received three nominations at the 2006 Stinkers Bad Movie Awards: Worst Picture, Worst Actress (Sharon Stone), and Worst Sequel.

 Michael Caton-Jones recalled later that making the movie was "a painful experience" and said, "the reaction I couldn’t care less about.
 It was the experience of making it: it was horrible.
 And I knew before I started that it wasn't going to be a particularly good film.
 Which is a very, very painful thing."
 Interviewed by Empire magazine, he said: "I remember coldly thinking 'this is the worst filmmaking experience of my life' at the time, but my memory of it is the good thing.
 We tried to give it a look and I was very happy with it.
 I had a difficult time with Sharon [Stone], but I had a great time with all the other actors."

-David Morrissey said: "I thought it was a great script.
+Morrissey said: "I thought it was a great script.
 I know it didn't turn out to be the greatest film in the world, but I've never regretted any job I've gone into.
 You learn from all your work, but the knocks that you take whether it be from journalist, reviews, etc. all serve to make you stronger."
+Plans for a third film were scrapped due to the poor box-office reception.